 Handwritten Text Recognition

-Scholars have used wills to examine all manner of topics, such as changes in the nature of religious belief and other effects of the Reformation, and family relationships as signalled by the distribution of property.
+Scholars have used wills to examine all manner of topics, such as changes in the nature of religious belief and other effects of the Reformation, or familial relationships as signalled by the distribution of property.
 However, all previous studies have been restricted by the substantial amount of time it takes to transcribe a will by hand.
-Recent improvements in automatic transcription of handwritten text, however, mean that it is now feasible to produce a large number of transcriptions of wills in a relatively short amount of time.
+Recent improvements in the automatic transcription of handwritten text, however, mean that it is now feasible to produce a large number of transcriptions of wills in a relatively short amount of time.
 We are transcribing 25,000 wills from five periods across the sixteenth, seventeenth and eighteenth centuries, 1538-52, 1604-08, 1664-6, 1725-6 and 1785-6.
 We are doing this this using a platform called Transkribus.
 Transkribus allows us to perform all the stages required to generate automatic transcriptions of handwritten text.
 First, we have worked with a set of expert volunteers to transcribe around 500 pages of ground truth.
 Second, this ground truth is used to train and validate a Handwritten Text Recognition (HTR) model.
 This process allows the AI model to learn how to deal with the different handwriting styles found across our period.
 Third, we can then run that model on the 25,000 wills that constitute our sample.
-This will produce automatically generated transcriptions of those wills, and it that text which we need to then check.
+This will produce automatically generated transcriptions of those wills, and it is that text which we need to then check.
 The model will be run through Transkribus, but will hopefully be made publicly available once it is fully developed to allow others to use it on any similar documents they may wish to digitise.

 Wills in this period tend to be one to two pages long, and each page contains about 50 lines of text.
 The 25,000 wills, therefore, will produce something in the region of 2 million lines of text.
 This is too many for us to check by hand as a team, so we are using two approaches to ensure the outputs from the HTR are as accurate as possible.
 Wills in this period are formulaic, with particular phrases appearing time and again.
 This aspect of wills means that we can perform some automatic checks, both to correct obvious mistakes, and to identify lines of text that need closer inspection.
 This is where Zooniverse comes in, we will identify a subsample of lines that need to be checked by hand through two separate Zooniverse workflows.